Schneider, Devils blank Flyers 4-0 to stop 7-game slide

 New Jersey outshot the Flyers 22-16.
 The Devils went 2 for 6 on the man advantage and killed off both Philadelphia power plays.

+''This was probably the worst game we played all year,'' Philadelphia's Wayne Simmonds said. ''There's no excuses.
+Nothing.
+We have to make sure we're better.''

 NOTES: Raffl left the game with a lower-body injury and is expected to miss one to two weeks, the Flyers said. ...
-In the first period, Seth Helgeson fought Philadelphia's Dale Weise.
+In the first period, Helgeson fought Philadelphia's Dale Weise.
 Before the teams left the ice for the first intermission, Cammalleri paired off with Nick Cousins. ...
 Before the game, New Jersey announced C Jacob Josefson was placed on injured reserve, retroactive to Dec.
 17, with a concussion.
 The Devils called up Helgeson in the corresponding move, and he dressed in place of D Kyle Quincey, who was scratched. ...
 Along with Quincey, New Jersey scratched RW Devante Smith-Pelley and RW Nick Lappin. .
 D Mark Streit, D Nick Schultz and C Boyd Gordon were scratched by the Flyers. ...
 The game was the first of five this season between the Metropolitan Division rivals. ...
 The announced attendance was 16,514.

 UP NEXT

-Flyers: Off until Dec.
-28, when they travel to St. Louis for a game against the Blues.
+Flyers: Off until next Wednesday, when they travel to St. Louis for a game against the Blues.

 Devils: Play at Pittsburgh on Friday night.